equivalent/scrapbook2/archive/blogs/2016-07-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.md

 What's really happening: `1..10 <- select <- select <- first(5)`

-Therefore we are able to do this only amount of time we need without worry we would consume all the memory:
+Therefore we are able to do this only amount of time we need without worrying we would consume all the memory:

 ```ruby
 (1..Float::INFINITY).lazy.select {|x| x.odd?}.select{|y| y > 5 }.first(8).inspect